 The firm plans to sell 10.3 million shares at $43 to $46 each, Los Angeles-based Oaktree said today in a filing with the U.S. Securities and Exchange Commission.
 Some of its existing shareholders, including Clipper Fund Inc., will sell nearly 1 million shares.

 Oaktree’s planned share sale could offer a glimpse at investor appetite for IPOs by larger asset managers.
-Carlyle Group LP (CG), the Washington-based private-equity firm that manages $147 billion, is set to go public this year after weighing an IPO since at least 2007.
+Carlyle Group LP (CG:US), the Washington-based private-equity firm that manages $147 billion, is set to go public this year after weighing an IPO since at least 2007.

 “Ultimately, I think public investors are going to view both Carlyle and Oaktree in a similar fashion,” Douglas Kelly, a Santa Monica, California-based analyst at IBISWorld Inc., said in a telephone interview.
 “The difficulty in understanding alternative asset companies -- as far as their business, the transparency around the valuations they’re reporting and the returns they’re advertising -- is about the same.”